MutsFM/computercraft/trafficlights/README.md

 > [insert image]
 >
 > **Note:** if you want the side streets to have green at the same time, choose the `tl-2plus2` file.

+### Pedestrian Lights

+* The `plc` at the beginning indicates that the program is for pedestrian lights.
+* The numbers indicate the amount of pedestrian lights supported by the file.

+> For example, the `plc-2` file is a pedestrian light programme supporting 2 pedestrian lights.
+>
+> **Note:** Pedestrian lights all have green at the same time, while all traffic lights have red during that time.

+### Traffic Lights for Vehicles and Pedestrians combined

+To add.

 # ArchiTech Traffic Lights Overview
 ArchiTech Traffic Lights provides traffic lights for several main use cases: